barrucadu/memo.barrucadu.co.uk/memos/campaign-notes-2022-06-cartographic-curiosities.markdown

    - Mirroddor Canker

-9. **4 Normal Human--Lost Soul (DMB)** hunters from Odd, who got lost and have been wandering in the wrong direction for days.

-   *Lost Hunters:*

-   - Arfred Fraggleton
-   - Samwise Harper
-   - Chydewick Dregger
-   - Rogbert Addercapper

 ### Magic Items

 - **Sword of Sir Chyde:**
   - +2 to hit and damage vs fairies
   - Glows in the presence of fairies

-- **Horned Crown of the Hydrogyle** (not found)
+- **Horned Crown of the Hydrogyle:** (not found: in *Tomb of the Serpent Kings*)
   - The owner can expend spell slots to power it up.
-Powers are gained and it grows to completeness as it absorbs more power:
+Powers are gained and it grows to completeness as it absorbs more slots:
     - **0 (knucklebone):** attracted, as if magnetically, towards the nearest nodal stone
     - **5 (bone finger):** if in a hex with a ley line, aligns itself along its course
     - **15 (tiara made of bone):** when worn, gives knowledge of nodal stones within 3 hexes; feels *right* to empower: when preparing spells in the morning, resisting giving it at least 1 slot requires a Save vs Spells if worn the previous day
     - **25 (circlet made of bone):** when worn, gives the ability to travel astrally along a ley line at 24 miles per hour; feels *right* to wear: taking it off requires a Save vs Spells
     - **50 (crown made of bone):** when worn, acts as a *ring of controlling humans*; mild paranoia when others suggest the crown may not be a good thing: who are others to question it? the crown is yours, it came to you!
-    - **75 (little balls of greenflame hovering above the points):** when worn, adds *burning greenflame* effect to all weapons, and allows using a Cottager Sigil once per day; strong paranoia: everyone sees how great and mighty the crown has made you, they want to take it for themselves!  but returning to being the *nobody* you were before finding the crown is too awful to contemplate!
+    - **75 (little balls of greenflame hovering above the points):** when worn, adds *burning greenflame* effect to all weapons and makes them count as magical for the purposes of damage resistances, and allows using a Cottager Sigil once per day; strong paranoia: everyone sees how great and mighty the crown has made you, they want to take it for themselves!  but returning to being the *nobody* you were before finding the crown is too awful to contemplate!
-    - **100 (a very imposing glowing crown made of bone; complete):** confers the *awful presence* effect; fuses itself to the skull
+    - **100 (a very imposing glowing crown made of bone; complete):** confers the *awful presence* effect (wearer can prevent that for chosen individuals); fuses itself to the skull
   - Drune will recognise it from level 15 onwards
+  - Audrunes will be aware of anyone using the astral travel power on a ley line passing through their nodal stone
-  - Audrunes and the Elder Phanatarch will be aware of anyone using the astral travel power
+  - The Elder Phanatarch will be aware of anyone using the astral travel power on any ley line

+- **Black Book of Llaregub:** (not found: in *The Incandescent Grottoes*)
+  - *Undead Servitor* (Necromancer)
+  - *Choke* (Necromancer)
+  - *Summon Shadow* (DCB)

 ### Riddles